FlowFlix/FlowFlix/README.md

 **FlowFlix** is an open-source movie and series browser focused on design, simplicity.
 It lets you discover titles, explore trending content, and see where to watch them.

-> 🛡️ FlowFlix does **not** stream or host any copyrighted material.
-> It only displays public metadata and legal watch-provider information.

 ---

 ### 🎬 Features